2013 Macau Grand Prix: Main race

 Maricello pushed but lost control of his car at the R Bend and collided against a barrier.
 His retirement relieved pressure off Félix da Costa who used the situation to close up to Lynn.
 Sims slowed at about lap ten due to an engine temperature sensor problem which he corrected by short shifting and pulling out of Derani's slipstream.
 Félix da Costa gained on Lynn to be just over a second behind with four laps to go.
-He reduced the gap to 1.3 seconds under yellow flag conditions for Wolf's stranded car at Lisboa corner, but could not get close to affect an pass on Lynn who maintained the lead for the rest of the race to become the seventh Macau Grand Prix winner for Theodore Racing.
+He reduced the gap to 1.3 seconds under yellow flag conditions for Wolf's stranded car at Lisboa corner, but could not get close to affect a pass on Lynn who maintained the lead for the rest of the race to become the seventh Macau Grand Prix winner for Theodore Racing.
 The 2012 winner Félix da Costa finished second, 1.173 seconds in arrears, while Derani completed the podium in third.
 Off the podium, Sims finished fourth.
 The highest-placed rookie King led Carlin teammates Jaafar and Sainz in the next three places.
 Blomqvist came from the back of the field to finish eighth with Latifi ninth.
 Ocon recovered from his stall to place tenth.
 Outside the top ten, Sekiguchi was 11th and led fellow countryman Nakayama in 12th.
 The British pair of Buller and Tincknell followed in 13th and 14th with Chiyo, Giovinazzi, Mason, Van der Laar, Jones, Wolf and Korjus the final classified finishers.